[Last updated: 1 January 2025, unless otherwise noted]

 In addition, all dealings in and registration of shares in which non-residents of South Africa are involved are governed by the Exchange Control Regulations.

-In the case of a disposal of shares in a SA target to a non- resident, the shares in the SA target will constitute "controlled securities" for exchange control purposes.
+In the case of a disposal of shares in a South African target to a non- resident, the shares in the South African target will constitute "controlled securities" for exchange control purposes.

-In relation to off-market disposals of shares in the SA Target, documentary evidence such as a sale agreement or validated trade advices and auditors' certificates, where applicable, must be viewed by the relevant CSD in order to ensure that such transactions are concluded at arm's length and at fair and market related prices.
+In relation to off-market disposals of shares in the South African target, documentary evidence such as a sale agreement or validated trade advice and auditors' certificates, where applicable, must be viewed by the relevant CSD in order to ensure that such transactions are concluded at arm's length and at fair and market related prices.

-In the absence of exchange control approval for the transaction, the SA target would be prohibited from remitting dividends and other distributions to a non-resident shareholder offshore.
+In the absence of exchange control approval for the transaction, the South African target would be prohibited from remitting dividends and other distributions to a non-resident shareholder offshore.

 (c) Industry-specific regulations